binyaminyblatt/audnexus-kometa-series/README.md

-# Audnexus Kometa Audiobook Series Collections
+# Audnexus + Kometa: Audiobook Series Collections

 This is a guide on how to set up [Kometa](https://github.com/Kometa-Team/Kometa) to